 7. Mobile Anti-Reversing

-- In iOS apps, this feature obfuscates selector references in the main executable (which prevents the cross-reference searches).
+- In iOS apps, the Anti-Reversing feature obfuscates selector references in the main executable (which prevents the cross-reference searches).

-- In Android apps, this feature obfuscates all plaintext strings in DEX files
+- In Android apps, the Anti-Reversing feature obfuscates all plaintext strings in DEX files

 Obfuscates Appdome’s code AND the new customer selected services added to the app during Fusion.
 In addition, the data embedded in Appdome’s code will be encrypted, to prevent common “recon” attacks (like searching for strings in the code).